 Instructions

 - Wash the eggplants and slice into approximately ½" - 1" inch rounds.
-Lay them on a cooling rack or paper towels and generously salt each side of the eggplant with kosher salt.
+Lay them on a cooling rack (affiliate link) or paper towels and generously salt each side of the eggplant with kosher salt.
 Allow the eggplant to sit for 1 hour to sweat out any extra bitterness and moisture.

 - Once eggplants have had time to sweat, rinse them thoroughly with water to remove any excess salt and then pat them completely dry.